JordanShore/mcb185_homework/course_improvements.md

 You are teaching people useful skills, it's not a GE, it's not a fluff class.
 You actually don't have to overburden people with work.
 People are going to feel like they are behind due to this format, and then always be catching up which makes them not care about the new topics because they are preocuppied.

 This is hyperexacerbated by homework directions not being clear.
 The problem is that when we look things up we don't know if what we are thinking is correct and what can happen is we go in the wrong direction which makes our code wrong.
-When you don't explain what a Kozak Consensus is and what we are looking for, we can end up doing 5 hours of coding that then has to be thrown out because we went on a wild goose chase.
-We are trying to learn to code, that doesn't need to be stacked on top of learning complex biology on our own.
+We can end up doing  hours of coding that then has to be thrown out because we went on a wild goose chase.
+We are trying to learn to code and use linux, that doesn't need to be stacked on top of learning complex biology on our own.

-So how do you lessen the amount of course material so that most people can actually get through the full course without taking any out for those that want it?
+Yes, there are prerequisites.
+But this doesn't mean that we recall things perfectly, or even correctly from one of many classes from many quarters ago.
+And don't forget, we are trying to integrate that knowledge with the new coding techniques we are learning at the same time, which makes confusion in any aspect exponentially more difficult to untangle.

+Clarity in the assignment allows creativity in our code.

 ### Solutions ###
 Make one of the hard problems in the HW Extra Credit each week.
 This way people can feel like they can ignore it if they are behind.
 ECS32A does this.

 Allow us to drop either an entire HW or some amount of problems from various HW.
 In the same vein, this will allow people to feel like they can catch up and continue with the class and it accounts for people falling behind at different times.
-The problem is that coding builds on itself, so certain essential HWs would need to be un-droppable.
+However since coding, especially in this class, builds on itself, certain essential HWs would need to be un-droppable.

 ## Quizzes ##
 Having in class quizzes that count as part of our grade is perfectly reasonable, despite the possible discriminating aspects.
 The best solution to this is to allow some amount of quizzes to be dropped.
 A weekly quiz on Thursday that uses the material taught on Tuesday would help people learn because they have to apply the skills.